WelFedTed/Technician/Docs/manual.md

 ### Install

 - Enable Sideloading\
-  Depending on the manufacturer of the device, you may need to enable Sideloading before you can install .APK files.\
+  _Depending on the manufacturer of the device, you may need to enable Sideloading before you can install .APK files_\
   [Samsung](https://www.samsung.com/ae/support/mobile-devices/how-to-enable-permission-to-install-apps-from-unknown-source-on-my-samsung-phone/ "How to enable sideloading on Samsung devices")
 - Open `Files` app
 - Navigate to `Downloads` folder